danielbentes/uim-protocol/README.md

 #### **2. Decentralized Approach: AI Agents Crawling Web Services**

 **Overview:**
 In the decentralized approach, AI agents themselves are responsible for discovering and collecting intent information directly from web services.
-This is achieved through crawling mechanisms that utilize DNS TXT records and `agents.txt` files hosted by web services.
+This is achieved through crawling mechanisms that utilize DNS TXT records and/or `agents.txt` files hosted by web services.
 The intent information is stored locally by AI agents, allowing them to directly interact with web services without a centralized intermediary.

 **Key Architectural Components:**